makersacademy/news-summary-challenge/README.md

 # News Summary challenge

-The application calls two APIs: first, the Guardian to fetch the day's headlines, then the Aylien API to provide a summary of each article's full text.
+The application calls two APIs: first, the Guardian to fetch the day's headlines, then the Aylien API to provide a summary of each article's full text when the user clicks the headline.

 ### To run
 * Clone this repo and navigate to the root folder